 The Groups' capital structure currently represents the equity attributable to the shareholders together with the cash and cash equivalents.
 The structure is reviewed on a quarterly basis to ensure that an appropriate level of gearing is being used.

-29. POST BALANCE SHEET EVENT
+28. POST BALANCE SHEET EVENT

-CONVERTIBLE BONDS

-(i) Renewal of Convertible Bond 1: Principal Amount USD650,000
+CONVERTIBLE BONDS ("CB") Renewal of Convertible Bond : Principal Amount USD650,000